pshrmn/curi/packages/curi-react-link/README.md

 ## `<Link>`

-A `<Link>` allows you to navigate within your application.
-A default `<Link>` will render an anchor element (`<a>`).
-You can provide an alternative component to render instead, but for accessibility reasons, you should probably just stick with the default.
+A `<Link>` allows you to navigate within your application using an anchor element (`<a>`).
 When the rendered element is clicked, instead of reloading the page it will use your configuration object's `history` object to navigate.

 Instead of providing a pathname, you just need to specify the name of the route you want to link to.
 Then, the pathname of the URI you want the component to link to will be automatically generated for you.